 - If your vessel requires a HIN, then HIN placement must be proven before receiving your new registration and decal.

-Below, you can download a Massachusetts boat bill of sale in PDF or Word format:
+Below, you can download our free Massachusetts boat bill of sale template in PDF or Word format: